 - Pour the batter into the greased loaf pan and sprinkle the reserved chocolate chips over the top

-- Sprinkle the remaining 1 tsp of granulated sugar over the top of the banana slices and brulee with a kitchen torch until sugar is melted and slightly crisp.
+- Optional - Sprinkle the remaining 1 teaspoon of granulated sugar over the top of the banana slices and brulee with a kitchen torch until sugar is melted and slightly crisp.
 The sugar will turn a dark brown almost black color on top of the banana slices

 - Allow the bread to cool for 20 minutes before transferring out of the pan to cool the rest of the way to room temp.
 Slice, serve and enjoy!